girish208/Dealroom/README.md

 ## Internship Interview Assignment
 This repository is for Internship Assignment given by Dealroom to classify industries.
 The data has 11582 entries, and 13 columns of which 'TYPE' column is empty to be filled with classification of industries.

+## WebScrapper
-WebScrapper contains data of companies retrieved from ycombinator.com/companies
+This contains data of companies retrieved from ycombinator.com/companies

 Requirements: